salaboy/platforms-on-k8s/chapter-6/README.md

 vcluster connect team-a-dev-env-jp7j4 --server https://localhost:8443 -- zsh
 ```

-Once you are connected to the `vcluster` you are in a different Kubernetes Cluster, so if you list all the available namespaces you should see:
+Once you are connected to the `vcluster` you are in a different Kubernetes Cluster, so if you list all the available namespaces, you should see:

 ```shell
 kubectl get ns